 According to my brief and not very thorough research on coconut oil, its health benefits are numerous and we should be eating it every single day.
-Still, I’ve had a hard time getting myself to spend $7.00 on a jar of fat, and if it weren’t for my curiosity as to how it would work in peanut butter cookies, I might not be the proud owner of a jar of Spectrum Organic Coconut Oil.
+Still, I’ve had a hard time getting myself to spend $7.00 on a jar of fat, and if it weren’t for my curiosity as to whether I could make coconut oil peanut butter cookies, I might not be the proud owner of a jar of Spectrum Organic Coconut Oil.

-Thumbs up to coconut oil cookies, now where else can I use it?
+Thumbs up to coconut oil in cookies.
+Now where else can I use it?
 In the kitchen, I mean…although it does say you can use it on skin.

-Honey Roasted Peanut & Coconut Peanut Butter Cookies
+Honey Roasted Peanut & Coconut Oil Peanut Butter Cookies

 1/2 cup 4 oz (114 grams) coconut oil